 - Check Synchronize with Internet time server and click update settings.

-- After the time zone is set correctly, restart the Steam.
+- After setting the time zone correctly, restart the Steam.

 Scrutinize Anti-Virus Software

 Spyware/ Malware software have the possibility of managing network operations, sometimes disk operations as well and may raise some false alerts with issues.
-This can be averted by temporarily disabling the AV (Anti Virus) software.
+You can avert this by temporarily disabling the AV (Anti Virus) software.

 The inbuilt “Windows Defender” of Windows 10 which was introduced as the anniversary update may also be a reason for this trouble in case there is no additional AV software installed manually.
 This will most probably fix steam won’t open error on your system.